About the course

 Increase educators ability to recruit the realm of social engagement for increased cooperation, impulse control, and academic learning

-Understanding individual stress (ACES, trauma) and intergenerational trauma and how it impacts physiological resilience and one’s “window of tolerance.”
-This session will contrast event (e.g., ACES) and physiological/feeling (e.g., Polyvagal Theory) oriented strategies to understand and mitigate chronic stress as an individualized response.
+Understanding individual stress (ACES, trauma) and intergenerational trauma and how it impacts physiological resilience and one’s “window of tolerance” via a somatic perspective.

 Exploring core concepts of The Polyvagal Theory (i.e. evolutionary perspective of the ANS, defense mobilization, neuroception, realm of social engagement, co-regulation, and auditory processing) and demystifying them for application in interpreting human behavior (i.e. mental health in schools, special education identification, colleague behavior, etc).
-The session will focus on the importance of cues of safety triggering, via neuroception, a calm physiological state that would foster positive social behavior and enhance learning.
+The session will focus on the importance of cues of safety triggering, via neuroception, a calm physiological state that fosters prosocial behavior and enhances learning.

 Challenging the reign of behaviorism in schools: Common misconceptions about SEL (Social-Emotional Learning) and thwarting cognitive bias in SEL (social-emotional learning).
-This session will focus on the work of Dr. Mona Delahooke and Beyond Behaviors along with others pioneering this shift.
+This session will focus on the work of Dr. Mona Delahooke and Beyond Behaviors along with others (i.e. Greg Santucci) pioneering this shift.

 Shifting and noticing educator physiological state with Activators and Settlers of The Regulated Classroom©